-We would be glad to tailor a removal services especially for your move to the beautiful city of Cologne in Germany.
 We have recognsied experience in providing high-quality removals services to areas all over Germany, and Europe.

 Cologne is a city that’s full of beauty, whether it be in the form of its architecture, its nature, or its culture.
 There are many fantastic attractions within the city, that offer plenty to visitors who travel from all over the globe, and remains one of the most popular locations in Germany.
 Whether you are interested in art, food, wildlife, media or history, Cologne will have something for you.

 Our aim is to make your move as straight-forward and stress-free as possible.
 We can provide a start-to-finish service.

 We have held the quality standard BSEN 12522 since 1999- the only industry recognised certification aimed at furniture removals for the benefit of individuals.
 We are assessed regularly on staff, services and procedures, to ensure we meet the high standards required and expected of us.

 • Individually designed package to suit your every need

 • A full survey by one of our European Specialists

 • Electronic and photographic inventories utilising handheld computers and digital cameras.